 The ATO applies a specific set of rules to GST credits.
 You must be able to demonstrate that you are in a business by:

 - Keeping records of your invoicing and expenses

 - Developing a business plan

-If you’re indulging in a hobby, the claim GST credits on expenses relating to that hobby.
-A hobby is defined as:
+If you’re indulging in a hobby, then you cannot claim GST credits on expenses relating to that hobby.
+The ATO defines hobbies as:

 - Not aspiring to make a profit